We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Bleach: Add 1 cup of liquid bleach to 1 gallon of warm water, then mix.
 This solution can be used with a scrub brush to clean mold from tiles, pipes, appliances, and other nonporous surfaces.
 Just don’t mix bleach with ammonia, vinegar, or any other household cleaners.

-Concrobium: This specialized mold treatment spray—a favorite in our researched guide to the best mold removers—comes in a variety of formats.
+Concrobium: This specialized mold treatment spray, a favorite in our researched guide to the best mold removers, comes in a variety of formats.
 Some are ready-to-use sprays, while others are powerful concentrates that must be diluted with water.
 Follow the manufacturer’s recommendations for use.
 This product can also prevent further regrowth in problem areas.

 Steam: You can rent or buy a steam cleaner such as this one—a favorite in our researched guide to the best steam cleaners—with a variety of attachments to help address mold problems around the home.
 The superheated steam can be applied to curtains, clothing, furniture, and other sensitive materials, killing the mold without damaging the fabrics.
 Just make sure to read and follow the directions for use before trying to clean mold with a steam cleaner.
 Also, note that some steam cleaners can be used with detergents that can make them more effective at killing mold and mildew.

-Choose the cleaning solution that works best for your situation and mix it properly (if necessary) before applying it with a stiff bristle brush or a durable cloth to scrub away mold.
+Choose the cleaning solution that works best for your situation and mix it properly (if necessary) before applying it with a stiff-bristled brush or a durable cloth to scrub away mold.
 While these cleaning solutions will kill the mold, you still need to wipe it off of the affected surface, especially if the mold has spread to integral parts of the home, such as the concrete foundation or the plumbing infrastructure.

 Porous surfaces like drywall or even ceiling tiles should be cleaned with a cloth instead of a brush to avoid damaging the surface of the material.
 Just keep in mind that some porous surfaces may not be able to be cleaned if the mold has spread throughout the material.
 Additionally, it’s advised to let surfaces dry completely after cleaning, and you may even want to sand down wooden surfaces before repainting.